 The lens based film speed control is quite unsophisticated.
 Rotating the selector dial brings different sized masks to cover the meter cell, so the slower the film speed, the smaller the opening through which light passes.

 The construction is slightly unusual.
 It has what might be described as a solid core (painted black), which is covered by front and back plates, such that the film door completely wraps the perimeter of the camera body.
 Many Internet reviews curse the light seals, but rather than being the usual gasket in a groove type, it's a simple layer of foam that sandwiches between all door/body contact surfaces.
 Replacement is relatively easy.
 The seal is comparatively wide, which provides light proofing with little compression.
 I used 1mm thick foam, which I believe to be the thickness of the original, but also because I suspect that if the door was forced to compress a thicker seal, it might be susceptible to warping.
 I was going to make a like-for-like copy, but I opted for the simplicity of not trimming-down the section that wraps the viewfinder window.
 The original seal was a one-piece gasket; mine is in four parts.
 I also took mine right to the outside edges of the door.

 These cameras were originally fitted with thin, clear plastic protectors under the strap rings: I thought they were packaging and ripped them off.

 Viewfinder: Combined viewfinder/rangefinder.
-Fixed bright-line parallax marks.
+Fixed bright-frame parallax marks.
 Needle pointer display of Auto aperture selection.
 A floating